 Baked in a cast-iron skillet – this is one of our all-time most popular dairy free dessert recipes!
 AND it’s gluten free too!

 It’s sangria on a stick!
 A refreshing, fruity summer treat!
 (Note: this recipe is intended for readers 21+ only).

 A uniquely delicious gluten free AND dairy free dessert that tastes just like apple pie (in hand-held form!)

 This coffee treat tastes so rich and decadent, I classify it as a dessert — with a kick!
 This homemade condensed coconut milk is so thick and sweet, but contains no dairy and no refined sugar.
 Awesome!

-**Just a note that I use the term dairy free to mean “lactose free.”
+In our recipes, I generally use the term dairy free to mean “lactose free” (as lactose is my main concern).
 Some of these recipes may contain butter.

 This article from GoDairyFree.org offers helpful tips on how to substitute butter in a variety of cooking styles and recipes.
 While we haven’t tried all of these techniques personally, they may work in our recipes above if butter is a no-go for you.

 Be sure to check out this collection of 30+ Non Dairy Desserts from our favorite healthy food bloggers too!